 The Quick Answer

 You can tell whether a car needs to be waxed again by looking at the water repellency.
-If when you spray water on the surface, it forms tight beads which roll of the paint, then the car doesn’t need waxing.
+If when you spray water on the surface, it forms beads which roll of the paint, then the car doesn’t need waxing.
 If the water stays on the paint and doesn’t form beads, then it’s time to wax the car.

 Look at the Water Beading Properties